 Audit Committee.
-The Board has an Audit Committee, which is comprised of the independent members of the Board of Trustees.
+The Board has an Audit Committee, which is comprised of the Independent Trustees.
 The Audit Committee reviews financial statements and other audit-related matters for the Funds.
 The Audit Committee also holds discussions with management and with the Funds' independent auditor concerning the scope of the audit and the auditor's independence and will meet at least four times annually.
+During the fiscal year ended November 30, 2023 the Audit Committee met ten times.

 Nominating Committee.
-The Board has a Nominating Committee, which is comprised of the independent members of the Board of Trustees.
+The Board has a Nominating Committee, which is comprised of the Independent Trustees.
 The Nominating Committee is responsible for seeking and reviewing candidates for consideration as nominees for the position of trustee and meets only as necessary.
 The Nominating Committee generally will not consider shareholder nominees.

 Compensation Committee.
-The Board has a Compensation Committee, which is comprised of the independent members of the Board of Trustees.
-The role of the Compensation Committee is to oversee the evaluation of, and review and approve compensation for, the independent members of the Board of Trustees.
+The Board has a Compensation Committee, which is comprised of the Independent Trustees.
+The role of the Compensation Committee is to oversee the evaluation of, and review and approve compensation for, the Independent Trustees.
 The Compensation Committee will generally meet annually.